AEADataEditor/aeadataeditor.github.io/_next/faq.md

 ### I have been told by the Data Editor to remove PSID data from my submitted materials.
 What do I do?

-Per the [PSID website](https://psidonline.isr.umich.edu/Guide/FAQ.aspx?Type=8), authors are not allowed to post extracts of their data online.
-The reason is that any user needs to agree to the PSID terms of use before being given access to the data.
-However, the PSID has provided authors with the ability to deposit their data extracts and/or [their derived data in a repository](https://www.openicpsr.org/openicpsr/psid), precisely for the purpose of allowing for sharing in compliance with their [Terms of use](http://simba.isr.umich.edu/U/CondUse.aspx).
+Authors are [not allowed to post extracts of PSID data online](https://psidonline.isr.umich.edu/Guide/FAQ.aspx?Type=8), with one exception: they are allowed to deposit their data extracts and/or their derived data in [the PSID data repository](https://www.openicpsr.org/openicpsr/psid).
+Doing so allows authors to remain in compliance with the PSID's [Terms of use](http://simba.isr.umich.edu/U/CondUse.aspx).
+Any other deposit, including in the AEA Data and Code Repository, is not allowed.

-Somewhat confusingly for some users, [this PSID repository](https://www.openicpsr.org/openicpsr/psid) is also hosted at openICPSR, just as the AEA repository.
+Somewhat confusingly for some users, [thi PSID repository](https://www.openicpsr.org/openicpsr/psid) is also hosted at openICPSR, just as the AEA repository.
 However, the two repositories do not have the same Terms of Use, and are distinct.

 In order to comply with the [PSID Terms of use](http://simba.isr.umich.edu/U/CondUse.aspx), you should do the following: